 - A 2008 study from the University of Michigan estimates that proper seatbelt use by pregnant women would save 200 fetuses each year.

 - There are medical complications that can occur to the mother as well as the baby.

 - A study in San Diego found that 68% of women involved in a crash while not wearing a seat belt noted abdominal pain.
 Some mothers are also more likely to experience complications from blood clots, fractures, and internal injuries if involved in a crash while unrestrained.
-Researchers have also found that a mother's uterus and bladder are not as protected by the pelvis after 12 weeks gestation and can be more easily injured by blunt trauma.
+Researchers have also found that a mother’s uterus and bladder are not as protected by the pelvis after 12 weeks of gestation and can be more easily injured by blunt trauma.

 General advice and suggestions to pregnant drivers